Australian Sugar Industry Scholarship

 Only students who are successful in being offered a scholarship are notified.
 There will be no appeals process for unsuccessful applicants.

 Scholarship recipients must:

 - Continue to be enrolled as a full-time student

-- Organise and pay for their own travel and accommodation expenses
+- Organise and pay for their own travel and accommodation expenses to each placement

 About the Sugar Milling Industry:

-Australia’s eight sugar milling companies produce raw sugar at 24 sugar mills in Queensland and northern New South Wales.
+Australia’s nine sugar milling companies produce raw sugar at 24 sugar mills in Queensland and northern New South Wales.
 Over 80 per cent of Australia’s raw sugar production is exported.
 Australia’s sugar mills are self-sufficient in energy.
 By burning the bagasse, the fibrous cane by-product, mills generate electricity and steam to power all factory operations.
 More than 50% of the electricity produced is exported to the national grid – providing clean, green electricity to Australian households.